Visit Louisville, US

 The town also lies at the heart of Kentucky's famous Bourbon whisky distilleries and you’ll find bourbon distilleries and historic bourbon bars where you can sample this distinctive tipple.

-Finally, Louisville is also home to the Muhammad Ali Centre, a museum dedicated to the life of one of boxing's greatest heroes, and the Slugger Museum and Factory which is dedicated to baseball bats.
+Finally, Louisville is also home to the Muhammad Ali Center, a museum dedicated to the life of one of boxing's greatest heroes, and the Slugger Museum and Factory which is dedicated to baseball bats.